rbcysne/dsmovie/README.md

 Simple full stack web application created during the **DevSuperior Week**, event organized by [DevSuperior](https://devsuperior.com "Site da DevSuperior").

-The application was created with the purpose of study and practice **ReactJS** integrated with **Spring Boot** and consists in a list of cards with films where the user can rate each film, then the average rate is calculated and presented filling up the stars under the picture of each film.
+The application was created with the purpose of study and practice **ReactJS** integrated with **Spring Boot** and consists in a list of cards with films where users can rate each film, then the average rate is calculated and presented filling up the stars under the picture of each film.

 ## Layout